Miami (OH) vs. Akron NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Miami (OH) has combined with its opponents to score more than 52.5 points just two times this year.
+- Miami (OH) and its opponents have scored at least 52.5 points just two times this year.

 - Akron has combined with its opponents to score more than 52.5 points in four of six games this season.

-- The combined points per game average of the two teams, 43.3, is 9.2 points fewer than Saturday's over/under.
+- Saturday's total is 9.2 points higher than the combined 43.3 PPG average of the two teams.

-- These two squads surrender a combined 62 points per game, 9.5 more than this contest's over/under.
+- This contest's total is 9.5 points fewer than the 62 these two squads combine to give up per game in 2021.

-- The RedHawks and their opponents have scored an average of 54.2 points per game in 2021, 1.7 more than Saturday's total.
+- RedHawks games this season feature an average total of 54.2 points, a number 1.7 points higher than Saturday's over/under.

-- The 52.5-point over/under for this game is 1.7 points below the 54.2 points per game average total in Zips games this season.
+- The 54.2 PPG average total in Zips games this season is 1.7 points more than this game's over/under.

 Miami (OH) Stats and Trends

-- Miami (OH) has covered the spread on two occasions this year.
+- Thus far this season Miami (OH) has two wins against the spread.

-- Miami (OH)'s games this year have hit the over on two of six set point totals (33.3%).
+- Miami (OH)'s games this year have gone over the total in two out of six opportunities (33.3%).

 - The RedHawks have six giveaways this season, while the Zips have eight takeaways .